AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 What AI cannot replace:

-• Communication: Explaining complex ideas clearly.
+• Communication: explaining complex ideas clearly.
 Negotiating with people.
 Resolving conflicts.
 Building relationships.

-• Adaptability: Adjusting to new situations.
+• Adaptability: adjusting to new situations.
 Learning from mistakes.
 Finding creative solutions to unexpected problems.

 Core Message